-For the period February 17, 2021 (Date of Inception) to December 31, 2021, members of the Commission included Ocean County and Ocean County Utility Authority.
+During 2022, members of the Commission included Ocean County and Ocean County Utility Authority.

 All members' assessments, including a reserve for contingencies, are based on annual actuarial assumptions determined by the Commission's actuary.
 The Commissioners may order additional assessments to supplement the Commission's claim, loss retention or administrative accounts to assure the payment of the Commission's obligations.